RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
-    The Constant Bandwidth Server Scheduler (CBS) is an alternative scheduler in RTEMS for uni-processor applications.
+    The Constant Bandwidth Server Scheduler (CBS) is an alternative scheduler in RTEMS for uniprocessor applications.
 The CBS is a budget aware extension of EDF scheduler.
 The goal of this scheduler is to ensure temporal isolation of tasks.
 The CBS is equipped with a set of additional rules and provides with an extensive API.